 When gathering information about homeschooling, be mindful that government organizations and most* homeschooling organizations have different agendas.

 The government wants your kids to stay in school.
-When your kids are in school, your state’s education department receive funds for your child and can advance various agendas.
-Please note, the K12 Online Schools are not homeschooling, these programs are public school.
-If the public education system is funding your child’s education, then it is public school.
+When your kids are in school, your state’s education department receives funds for your child and can advance various agendas.

 Most* homeschooling organizations want to help you educate your children from home.
 When you homeschool your children, you are generally paying for your child’s school supplies and education.
 When you homeschool your child, you are legally responsible for your child’s education.

-*Please note that we say most homeschooling organizations want to help you homeschool your children.
-There are a few organizations with the word homeschool in their name that exist to undermine homeschooling.
+*Please note that there are a few organizations with the word homeschool in their name that exist to undermine homeschooling.